See her fly

-Virgin Atlantic decided to address these statistics and tackle the Dream Gap - which shows how girls start to develop limiting self-beliefs and begin to doubt their full potential from the age of five.
+Virgin Atlantic decided to address these statistics while also tackling the Dream Gap - which describes how girls start to develop limiting self-beliefs and doubt their full potential from the age of five.
 As a mother of two young girls under the age of five, this research really hit home.
 It also resonated with what we do at Big Change in re-shaping the education sector so young people from all backgrounds are given the best possible start in life.

 Virgin Atlantic knew that to take on the issue at its core, they needed to reach girls at a really young age and partner with someone who had influence over the audience.
 The result has been a wonderful partnership with Mattel and the design of three different Barbie’s that each represent an exciting role available to women in the industry: an engineer, a pilot and a member of cabin crew.